 Hi Lonesome Chapter

-The Hi Lonesome Chapter of the Missouri Master Naturalists is based in Cole Camp, Mo.
+The Hi Lonesome Chapter of the Missouri Master Naturalists is based in Cole Camp.
 Residents of Benton, Pettis, Hickory and Moniteau counties make up this chapter.
 Visit the Hi Lonesome Chapter website for more information on their activities.